The Bedfordshire Regiment in the Great War

 On the 1st December 1917 Joe was granted a Permanent Commission in the 6th Yorkshires, where he served the remainder of the war out.

-During his eventful service, Joe Afford was Mentioned in Despatches three times, commissioned, won the Military Cross, Distinguished Conduct Medal, and promotion right the way through the NCO ranks, earned a 1914 Star with Clasp and Roses, plus the Victory and British War Medals. ]
+During his eventful service, Joe Afford was Mentioned in Despatches three times, commissioned, won the Military Cross, Distinguished Conduct Medal, and was also issued with the 1914 Star (with Clasp and Roses), plus the Victory and British War Medals.

 Amongst his fellow Officers in the Bedfords and later the Yorkshire's, he was known as 'Joe Afford of Offord' and was also specifically and personally congratulated by one of his Generals whilst serving.
-Joe would have known RSM Bartlett too, who can be seen below and was killed at Morval.
+Joe would have known RSM Bartlett too, who was killed at Morval, when Joe himself was wounded.

-After the war Joe had 3 sons, Phillip Afford's dad being the eldest, born in 1926.
+After the war Joe had 3 sons, the eldest of which was born in 1926 and died in 2011.
 It appears that after 1918 Joe, as many of his comrades, struggled coming to terms with life, having seen and done so much during the war years.
 Joe and his wife Constance parted company and the boys, although having fairly regular contact with their father, did not know all that much about him.
-When the second war broke out Joe appears to have still been a Reservist and served as Captain 139285 when the 12th Battalion of the Green Howard's were formed in 1940, until they were amalgamated as the 161st Reconnaisance Regiment, the Green Howards, Royal Armoured Corps.
+When the second war broke out Joe appears to have still been in the Reserve of Officers and served as Captain 139285 when the 12th Battalion of the Green Howard's were formed in 1940, until they were amalgamated as the 161st Reconnaisance Regiment, the Green Howards, Royal Armoured Corps.

 Following what can only be described as an eventful an eventful life, Joe Afford, M.C., D.C.M. died in Edinburgh Castle on the 16th February 1942, aged just 53.
 He is buried in Graveley Road, near St. Peters Church in Offord D'Arcy and St. Peters Church in Offord D'Arcy inaccurately lists Joe as killed in the Great War.

-Additional family information Joe was one of 7 sons of Charles Afford of Offord D'Arcy Hunts., 5 of which served in the Colours.
-Joe was not the only brother to win the coveted D.C.M. and the four other Afford's to have served were:
+Joe was one of 7 sons of Charles Afford of Offord D'Arcy Hunts., 5 of which served in the Colours.
+Joe was not the only brother to win the coveted D.C.M. with the four other Afford servicemen being:

 Ebenezer Afford was in the Police Force in August 1914 near Warboys as well as a Coldstream Guards Reservist.
 He rejoined the Guards and fought as Private 582 in the early battles, quickly gaining promotion to Quarter Master Sergeant.
 He served throughout the war, including as an Instructor for the Canadian Officers' training School in France to help train the newly arrived men.